ahkharsha/MediFlow-BC/README.md

 ## 🎯 **Project Vision**

-Our vision is to revolutionize healthcare by leveraging blockchain technology to enhance trust, transparency, and efficiency in patient-doctor interactions. *MediVault* empowers users with secure health records and a seamless experience.
+Our vision is to revolutionize healthcare by leveraging blockchain technology to enhance trust, transparency, and efficiency in patient-doctor interactions. *MediFlow* empowers users with secure health records and a seamless experience.

 ---